-The Knowland Park Coalition is an association of environmentalists, neighborhood groups, and concerned citizens from throughout the Bay Area, brought together by the common wish to preserve an amazing piece of open space.
-The Coalition includes Friends of Knowland Park, the East Bay Chapter of the California Native Plant Society, the California Native Grasslands Association, the Sierra Club (San Francisco Bay Chapter), the Center for Biological Diversit, the California Wildlife Foundation/California Oaks, Defense of Place (project of the Resource Renewal Institute), and the California Chaparral Institute.
+The Save Knowland Park Coalition is an association of environmentalists, neighborhood groups, and concerned citizens throughout the Bay Area, brought together by the common effort to preserve an amazing piece of Oakland open space.
+The Coalition includes Friends of Knowland Park, the California Native Plant Society (East Bay Chapter), the California Native Grasslands Association, the Sierra Club (San Francisco Bay Chapter), the Center for Biological Diversit, the California Wildlife Foundation/California Oaks, Defense of Place (project of the Resource Renewal Institute), and the California Chaparral Institute.

 Friends of Knowland Park is a grassroots association of environmentalists, neighborhood groups, and concerned citizens from throughout the Bay Area, brought together by the common wish to preserve an amazing piece of open space.
 Knowland Park is an oasis that overlooks much of the Bay Area, with views of several bridges and cities.
 FOKP seeks to educate the public about the park’s existence, resources, and the threats to the park from the proposed development plans of the Oakland Zoo.